frans-johansson/craytrace/README.md

 - [x] Simple local lighting model
   - [x] Implement lights in the scene
   - [x] Check that the triangle normals make sense
+- [x] Implement scene objects
+  - [x] Tetrahedron
+  - [x] Sphere (implicitly with radius) *MOA*
+  - [x] Handle mutliple ray intersections, using the nearest intersection
+- [x] Shadow rays on "local light check"
+  - Is there an intersection for the ray going from the object to the light source?
+- [x] Handle "ray trees"
+  - [x] Spawn more rays when intersecting something reflective/refractive
+  - [x] Calculate intensity values for the ray by working from the ends to the original ray

 ## How to terminal (Guide for Dummies *cough* Moa)
 - Go up one directory: `cd ..`